 Direct quotes by a PIO such as this one – “Saanich Police have worked tirelessly with the RCMP and Victoria Police in partnerships to achieve success.
-After 10-years of work, we regret that success has not been achieved to date in our investigation,” said Leslie – is more accurate than information a reporter paraphrases.
-As we know from past media reports (CBC News Feb 2, 2014), a reporter will often say the SP said something when they did NOT.
+After 10-years of work, we regret that success has not been achieved to date in our investigation,” said Leslie.
+As we know from past media reports (CBC News Feb 2, 2014), a reporter may say the SP said something when they did NOT.
 In the example below, the reporter claimed the SP SAID Lindsay was stabbed 54 times.
 The police have NEVER released those details.
+In this case, the reporter corrected the error.

 Example: CBC News Posted: Feb 02, 2014 5:59 PM PT